roytruelove/markdown-bootstrap-resume/README.md

 markdown-bootstrap-resume
 -------------------------

-Create your resume / CV the nerd way - using [Markdown](http://daringfireball.net/projects/markdown/) and [Twitter Bootstrap](http://twitter.github.io/bootstrap/index.html).
+Create your resume / cv like a NERD.
+I mean, like a BOSS - using [Markdown](http://daringfireball.net/projects/markdown/) and [Twitter Bootstrap](http://twitter.github.io/bootstrap/index.html).

 ### Environment Setup